orblivion/lbry-wallet-sync-draft/spec/user-flows.md

 # Set Up Additional Device

-The only difference between this and Account Recovery is that there is another device connected somewhere.
-The one place this could change the flow is if that device pushes a change while this device is in the middle of MergeLoggedInLoggedOut.
+The only difference between Setting up an Additional Device and Account Recovery is the existence of another device connected somewhere.
+The one place that device could change the flow is if it pushes a change while this device is in the middle of `MergeLoggedInLoggedOut`.

 ```mermaid
 flowchart TD